BgeeDB/bgee-unil/src/markdown/support/geneExpression.md

 ##### <a name="in-situ-hybridization-weight-column-40"></a>in situ hybridization weight for expression rank and score (column 40)

+The weight given to in situ hybridization expression ranks and scores when computing the weighted mean over several data types.

 ##### <a name="including-in-situ-hybridization-observed-data-column-41"></a>Including in situ hybridization observed data (column 41)